Vinesse/puppy_nuxt_app/README.md

-# :rainbow: :dog: My first Nuxt app
+# :rainbow: :dog: Puppy Nuxt App

 ## The two primary focuses of this project are two of Nuxt's main features:
 ### Server-side rendering